Gâteau et cuisine Rachida

 Preferably prepare the day before glazing the mousse cake.

-• 150 g white chocolate (Ivoire by Valrhona, which is very white)
+• 150 g white chocolate (5.3 oz), Ivoire white chocolate from Valrhona, which is very white

-• 60 g water if using powdered gelatin for rehydration
+• 60 g water (2 oz) if using powdered gelatin, for blooming

-• 1 plump vanilla bean (or 1 and a half) (use the seeds) (optional)
+• 1 plump vanilla bean or 1 1/2 vanilla beans, using only the seeds (optional)

-You can substitute the sweetened condensed milk in some of my glazing recipes with 30% cream.
+Note: You can replace the sweetened condensed milk used in some of my glaze recipes with heavy cream at 30% fat.
 The result is the same.
-For this white glaze, I recommend using heavy cream to enhance the white color.
+For this white mirror glaze, I recommend using cream to enhance the white color.

 Preparation steps:

-Place the glucose, sugar, vanilla seeds, and water in a saucepan.
-Bring to a boil and cook until it reaches 103°C (217°F).
-Stir occasionally, making sure not to splash the sides.
-If any splashes occur, clean the sides with a damp brush.
+2. Place the glucose syrup, sugar, vanilla bean seeds, and water in a saucepan.
+Bring to a boil and cook until the temperature reaches 103 °C (217 °F).
+Stir occasionally without splashing the sides of the pan.
+If splashes occur, clean the sides with a damp pastry brush.

-Pour the mixture through a fine sieve over the condensed milk (or liquid cream), then add the gelatin.
+3. Pour the hot syrup through a fine mesh strainer over the sweetened condensed milk or the heavy cream, then add the bloomed gelatin, well squeezed if using sheets.

-Gently stir with a spatula, then pour over the white chocolate and food coloring in a tall, narrow container (like a measuring jug or a container suited for an immersion blender).
-Wait a minute, then stir again with the spatula.
+4. Gently mix with a spatula, then pour the mixture over the white chocolate and the food coloring into a tall, narrow container, such as a measuring jug or a container suitable for an immersion blender.
+Let it sit for one minute, then mix again with the spatula.

-Emulsify carefully with an immersion blender.
-This step must be done cautiously to avoid introducing air bubbles.
+5. Using an immersion blender, mix carefully.
+This step should be done gently to avoid creating air bubbles.

-Pour the mixture through a fine sieve into an airtight container and cover it with plastic wrap directly on the surface.
+7. Pour the glaze through a fine mesh strainer into an airtight container, then cover it directly on the surface with plastic wrap.
 Refrigerate.

-Occasionally remove from the double boiler, stir, and then return to the double boiler or microwave.
-Repeat this process several times to ensure the temperature does not exceed the desired level and to fully melt the mixture.
+9. Remove the glaze from the water bath from time to time, stir, then return it to the water bath or the microwave.
+Repeat several times to avoid exceeding the desired temperature and to fully melt the glaze.

-Pour into a tall, narrow container.
-Carefully blend with an immersion blender for 3 to 4 minutes to eliminate any air bubbles.
+10. Pour the glaze into a tall, narrow container.
+Using an immersion blender, mix carefully for 3 to 4 minutes to eliminate all air bubbles.

-Allow the temperature to cool to 33-34°C (91-93°F), or slightly more or less depending on its viscosity, then glaze the frozen entremet straight from the freezer.
+11. Let the temperature drop to 33 to 34 °C (91 to 93 °F), depending on the desired fluidity, then glaze the frozen mousse cake straight from the freezer.

 How to make a white mirror glaze